kwongtn/Bluecoins-ImportTool/README.md

 ### Prompted json file creation
 Depending the popularity of this project, a tool may be created to facilitate this use case.
 You are always welcome to fork my project.

+### Alert after targetBal and bluecoinsBal are the same
+To have another way of telling the user

+### Option to stop userinput after targetBal and bluecoinsBal are the same
+Well...
+To prevent users from accidentally inputting more than the file can handle?